iamvitalyo/Aphrodite-AGI/readme.txt

 and its only Africa, and what about adults, so woman hurry up.
 "o" like 5 is balance, its mean for woman will be not hard to make this AI, but also not easy.

+To generate infinite shapes from one shape we can use fractal geometry.

 Good luck, and dont forget to click "Star" button!